SintraCascaisSesimbra.com

 Passeio Marítimo

-Passeio Marítimo is a scenic 3km long promenade that connects Estoril to Cascais.
-Built in the 1940s and renovated in 2009, the wide pedestrian and cycle path accommodates everyone from morning joggers to evening strollers.
+The Passeio Marítimo is a 3km waterfront promenade connecting Estoril to Cascais.
+Built in the 1940s and renovated in 2009, this wide pedestrian and cycle path draws morning joggers, families on bicycles, and evening strollers taking in the sunset.

-Starting from São João do Estoril station, the promenade passes a succession of small beaches and elegant early 20th-century villas, many built by aristocrats fleeing European conflicts.
-Modern sculptures dot the route, including works celebrating Portugal's maritime heritage.
-Waterfront cafés and bars provide refreshment stops, with Esplanada Tamariz being particularly popular.
-The promenade ends at Cascais Marina, leading directly into the heart of this delightful town.
+The route begins at São João do Estoril station and passes a succession of small beaches and elegant early 20th-century villas, many built by aristocrats who fled European conflicts and settled on this mild coastline.
+Modern sculptures appear at intervals along the way, several celebrating Portugal's maritime heritage.
+Waterfront cafés and bars line the promenade, with Esplanada Tamariz a popular stop for coffee or something stronger.
+The path ends at Cascais Marina, leading directly into the cobbled streets of the old town.

-The entire walk takes 30-45 minutes at a leisurely pace, though most visitors spend longer exploring the beaches and stops along the way.
+The walk takes 30 to 45 minutes at a leisurely pace, though most visitors spend considerably longer, stopping at beaches and cafés along the way.

 Passeio Marítimo